floooh/floooh.github.io/_posts/2023-12-31-vscode-wasm-wasi.md

 extension as WASM blobs.
 Similar extensions without WASM components would either need to port the assembler and emulator to JS/TS, ask the user to install and run native tools (most other retro-dev extensions seem to use that approach), or automatically download and install separate platform-specific native tools
-(like the Microsoft C/C++ extension), which is asking for a lot of trust from the extension user.
+(the approach used by the Microsoft C/C++ extension), which is asking for a lot of trust from the extension user.

 WASM fixes all those issues: